lobs-core Β· Standalone Agent Runtime

 An entire team of agents.

-What started as a structured task framework evolved into a full multi-agent orchestration platform β€” six versions, each forced by a hard ceiling hit in production.
+What started as a structured task framework became a fully standalone agent runtime.
+Eight versions, each driven by a hard production ceiling.

-Built by Rafe because it's genuinely useful and interesting to build.
+Built by Rafe because it is genuinely useful and interesting to build.
 The goal was never just an AI assistant.
-It was a workforce β€” specialized agents that run autonomously, pick up tasks, and deliver results around the clock.
+It was a workforce: specialized agents that run autonomously, pick up tasks, and deliver results around the clock.

-Six versions.
+Eight versions.
 Each one forced by a hard ceiling hit in production.
 Every limitation became the next version's motivation.

 v1

-Custom Task Framework β€” Jan 2026
+Custom Task Framework, Jan 2026

-Single agent in a single OpenClaw session with a custom task framework for managing work.
+Single agent inside OpenClaw β€” a powerful AI coding tool β€” with a custom task framework for managing work.
+OpenClaw was the launchpad: a capable, well-designed platform that made it possible to start building immediately.
 Gave structure to AI work beyond raw chat prompts.

-⚠️ Why it wasn't enough
+Why it wasn't enough

 v2

-Multi-Agent System β€” Early Feb 2026
+Multi-Agent System, Early Feb 2026

-Multiple specialized agents β€” Programmer, Writer, Researcher, Reviewer, Architect.
-Agent spawning and task routing.
-Parallel work became possible.
+Multiple specialized agents: Programmer, Writer, Researcher, Reviewer, Architect.
+Agent spawning and task routing made parallel work possible.

-⚠️ Why it broke down
+Why it broke down

-No memory between sessions.
-Agents kept making the same mistakes.
-Every session started cold β€” lessons learned disappeared the moment the session ended.
+There was no memory between sessions.
+Agents repeated the same mistakes.
+Every session started cold, and lessons disappeared as soon as the session ended.

 v3

-Reflections & Learning β€” Mid Feb 2026
+Reflections & Learning, Mid Feb 2026

-⚠️ Why it wasn't enough
+Why it wasn't enough

 Still running as scripts and manual orchestration.
 No proper server or API.
 Couldn't scale coordination or run reliably in the background without babysitting.